junxit/us-congress-bills-114/metadata.md

 - 2016-06-23 — Introduced in Senate
 - 2016-06-23 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2016-06-29 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2016-11-28 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+With written report No. 114-388.
+- 2016-11-28 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+With written report No. 114-388.
+- 2016-11-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 692.